defog-ai/defog-python/README.md

     }
 )

-# generate a schema of your mongo collection
+# generate a schema of your selected mongo collections
 # feel free to make changes to the google sheet url generated
 gsheets_url = defog.generate_mongo_schema(collections=['collection_name_1', 'collection_name_2'])